mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_transfer_reversal

-<p>By default, you can see the 10 most recent reversals stored directly on the transfer object, but you can also retrieve details about a specific reversal stored on the transfer.</p>
+By default, you can see the 10 most recent reversals stored directly on the transfer object, but you can also retrieve details about a specific reversal stored on the transfer.

 <details><summary>Parameters</summary>